Skip to main content

 Result format compatibility

-compatibleWithSync=<True|False> Formats the results in a way compatible with the synchronous HTTP interface.
+compatibleWithSync=<True|False> Formats the results in a way compatible with the Synchronous HTTP interface.
 The default is False.

 speakerDiarization